Guide to American Culture for Intl. Students

 Food

 Food is a big part of culture no matter where you are.
-It is often something we discuss far in advance before your arrival to the US, as it is very different than the food you might be accustomed to at home.
+It is often something we discuss far before your arrival to the US, as it is very different from the food you might be accustomed to at home.
 The US is very diverse and food types vary depending on where you are.
 In Texas, we have a lot of what we call Tex-Mex.
 A combination of Mexican and Texan cuisine.
 This usually includes beans, rice, tortillas ( unleavened flatbreads made with corn or wheat flour), pork, beef, chicken, jalapeños, cheese, and avocados combined with a number of chili spices.

 While Tex-Mex is very popular there are still many other things to enjoy!
 Americans like to get creative with their food and enjoy rich and flavorful meals.
 The best thing you can do is to try new things!
 You might be surprised what you end up enjoying.

-• Serving sizes: You might already know this, but American serving sizes tend to be very large.
+- Serving sizes: You might already know this, but American serving sizes tend to be very large.
 If you get a meal that is much bigger than you expected, don't worry!
 No one expects you to eat the entire thing.
 It is normal to ask for a takeaway box at the end of the meal.
 Then you have lunch for tomorrow!
 Think of it as paying for two meals, dinner now and lunch for later.
 What a deal!

-• Changing the menu: let's imagine you are sitting in an American restaurant and nothing on the menu is vegetarian!
+- Changing the menu: Imagine you are sitting in an American restaurant and nothing on the menu is vegetarian!
 Now, this won't happen when you arrive, because we won't let it, but for the sake of the story, let us pretend.
 The waiter comes over and asks if you are ready to order.
 It is completely normal to ask for something on the menu to be changed slightly.
 “I would like the pasta, but can I please have it without the meatballs?”
 Normally they will say sure!
 “No problem” I often do this for mushrooms as I don't like them.
 Sometimes depending on how the meal is prepared, they may not be able to do this, but usually, they can and it is not impolite to ask.

 American English Vs. other types of English